 A good central air conditioner is a huge upgrade for most Columbus homeowners.
 If you’ve been using window units for the last few years or have an older central unit that simply doesn’t get the job done any longer, a brand new central unit will feel incredible.
 But, before you run out and hire someone to install a new central air conditioner in your Columbus home, there are a few things to remember.

-- Supply Registers – Make sure there are enough registers in your home, in the rooms where you need the cooled air.
-Insufficient depositing of cooled air won’t keep you cool and will run up your energy bill.
+Supply Registers – Make sure there are enough registers in your home, in each of the rooms where you need cooled air.
+Insufficient depositing of cooled air will run up your energy bill and won’t keep you cool.

 Ducting – Check the duct work and make sure it can support an air conditioning system.
 Seal up any ducts leading into spaces you don’t want cooled like the attic or the basement.

 Condensing Unit – Clear away a space outside where your condensing unit will be placed.
 It should be clear of debris and be easy to maintain throughout the year, even in the winter when snow might block it in.
 It should also be easy to access for installation and annual maintenance.